Collaborative Divorce in South Florida

 Expert Team

-Video: How Did It Develop?
+How Did It Develop?

 Collaborative law is one of the most important developments in the American legal system in the past 25 years, yet it is largely unknown to the Florida public.
 It started to develop in the 1990’s in Minnesota and in 2007 the National Conference of Commissioners on Uniform State Laws created A Drafting Committee on Collaborative Law.
 Since then 18 states have adopted collaborative legislation including Florida.